-Scintimammography uses small amounts of radioactive materials called radiotracers, a special camera and a computer to help investigate an abnormality discovered on mammography.
-Its ability to detect cancer is not limited by dense breast tissue or breast implants, and it can reduce unnecessary procedures by helping determine whether an abnormality requires biopsy.
+Scintimammography uses small amounts of radioactive material, a special camera and a computer to help investigate a breast abnormality.
+Scintimammography can detect cancer even when dense breast tissue and breast implants are present.
+It can reduce unnecessary procedures by helping determine whether a biopsy is needed.

 This exam requires little to no special preparation.
-Tell your doctor if there is a possibility you are pregnant or you are breastfeeding, and discuss any recent illnesses, medical conditions, allergies and medications you're taking, including vitamins and herbal supplements.
+Tell your doctor if there is any chance you are pregnant or you are breastfeeding.
+List any recent illnesses, medical conditions, allergies and medications you are taking, including vitamins and herbal supplements.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to wear a gown.

 - What is scintimammography?

 - What are some common uses of the procedure?

 - What does the equipment look like?